Middleware

 {

-// By default, $request->route is null, so it needs to check if $request->route is empty
+// By default $request->route is null, so we need to check if it is empty

 if ($route = $request->route) {